Two days together this time because last night was late, even by my standards, so you get a double-shot on Thursday.

 We rode the Tube back into town and tried to figure out how to get to St. Paul’s Cathedral.
 Not knowing any better we got off at Charing Cross (which is near Trafalgar Square) and started walking along the Strand.
 After a few mistaken turns and no Cathedral in sight I finally asked a doorman if we were anywhere near St. Paul’s.
 It turned out we needed to continue walking down the Strand about another fifteen minutes and it would come into sight.

 Since I had a couple of pints with lunch I also needed to find a loo so we headed down the Strand with two purposes—St. Paul’s and a toilet.
 Fortunately, the Brits do the public toilet thing exceptionally well.
-They provide free sites every few blocks and they IMG_2577are well maintained and clean.
+They provide free sites every few blocks and they are well maintained and clean.
 We found a spot and when I came back out there was Cheri standing in front of the home office for Twinings Tea.
 This is the longest standing, family owned business continuously operating in the same spot (since the 1700’s).

 We went in and the aroma as soon as you enter the shop is wonderful.
 The selection is great and we were only disappointed that they do not have a tasting room, so we settled on purchasing a few items instead.
 Just as there is a picture of me leaving the Whiskey Shop, here is a picture of Cheri outside the Tea Shop with her bag in hand.